-Before applying for a mortgage you’ll need to think about more than just whether you can afford the monthly repayments.
-Mortgage providers will be looking at your income and outgoings to see if you can keep up with repayments if interest rates rise or your circumstances change.
+Before applying for a mortgage, you need to think about more than just whether you can afford the monthly repayments.
+Mortgage providers will look at your income and outgoings to see if you can keep up with repayments if interest rates rise or your circumstances change.
 Learn more about how lenders assess how much you can borrow.

 How lenders assess what you can afford